Mesh Augmentation of LoRaWAN-based IoT Networks: LIMA Evaluation

 \paragraph{Range Test.}

 The range test was conducted as follows.
 The ED and LoRaWAN gateway were apriori registered with the TTN server and were started up on the 4th floor of a building.
 This is basically the LoRaWAN network, without any LIMA.
+The TTN server logs were observed to show that the ED joined, and messages from the ED started appearing on the TTN console.
+The Gateway was positioned right next to the window.

 Two team members headed out, one with the ED and the other with the LR.
 The LR was turned off whereas the ED was turned on.
-The members moved away from the building until the connectivity was broken between the ED and LG, as observed from the TTN logs that showed continuous loss of messages.
+The members moved away from the building until the connectivity was broken between the ED and LG, as observed from the TTN logs.
 We noted this limit of LoRaWAN range.

+We observed that as the ED was moved away, ADR messages ramped up the ED power, up to 28 dBm but the spreading factor (SF) was not changed, remained at 7.
+This may be because of lack of suitable downlink connectivity.
+We observed loss of several consecutive packets at the range limit.

 We then activated LIMA in the Gateway with a single command that activated LIMA code.
 That is, the LoRaWAN Gateway was transformed into a LIMA Gateway.
 The team member carrying the LIMA Router (LR) moved to a point in between ED and LG while turning on the LR.
 The connectivity was re-established, and the messages began to appear on the TTN logs, showing that the messages hopped via the LR.
 This continued to be the case when the ED was taken even further out.
 Logs on both the LR, LG showed uplink and downlink messages through the LR.
 The TTN messages continued stably for several minutes thereafter.
 Figure~\ref{fig:range-test} shows the locations of G/LG (Gateway in LoRaWAN mode and LG in LIMA mode), LR and ED when the ED was not able to connect to the server without the LR, but was able to do so via the LR when the LR was activated.

 \paragraph{Energy Test.}

 The energy test was conducted in a manner similar to the Range test, except that connectivity was stretched but not broken.
 Specifically, we first restarted all the components in LoRaWAN mode, and after the ED joined, two team members headed out, one with the ED and the other with the LR.
 The LR was turned off whereas the ED was turned on.
 The members moved away from the building.
 As the ED was moved away, the ADR messages ramped up its power.
 The ED stopped moving when the power was index 0 (transmit power 30 dBm), but connectivity was not broken.